-Whether or not you prefer a neutral color palette, traditional fall colors or something fun and fresh, you’re sure to find an easy project to suit your taste.
-And the best part?
-The best part?
-All of these little projects are super budget friendly!
+Whether or not you prefer a neutral color palette, traditional fall colors, or something fun and fresh, you’re sure to find an easy project to suit your taste.
+And the best part that all of these little projects are super budget-friendly!
 As a matter of fact, you may already have all the supplies you need!
 So let’s get started!

 This post contains affiliate links for your convenience.
 You can read my affiliate link policy here.

 EASY DIY FALL PUMPKIN DECOR IDEAS

 This one is super easy.
 And it combines my love for succulents with little glam pumpkins.
 That is all good in my book.
 You may already own most of the supplies needed, especially if you created the sharpie dishes from my last post.
 When it comes to craft supplies, well really anything, I prefer stuff that does double duty.

 Don’t worry, I will list everything needed for each of the projects at the bottom of this post!

 For this, you need some small to medium white pumpkins.
 You want them to be flat on the bottom.
 For my project, I used a faux succulent that I already had on hand.
 You can use a real one for this project, but the pumpkin will rot a lot faster unless you keep your little plant in the small plastic pot it came in.
 Just make sure the pumpkin you are using is large enough to hold the little planter.

 Cut the top off the pumpkin like this:

 Next, clean out the mini pumpkin by scooping out all seeds and strings with a spoon.

 After I cleaned out my pumpkin, I decorated it by painting polka dots on it with a gold oil-based sharpie and simply stuck the faux succulent in it.
 Bend the wire into a hook for more stability.
 I like the oil-based marker here because the paint stays opaque.